isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

       selector: 'foia:ProcessingStatisticsPendingAtStartQuantity'
 ```

-Combining the `item_selector` and the selector for this field gives (adding
+The full XPath selector, when combining the `item_selector` and the `selector`
-line breaks for readability)
+for this field, gives (adding line breaks for readability)

 ```
   /iepd:FoiaAnnualReport